What Is Hair-Pulling Disorder, And How Can It Affect Your Life?

 Someone with trichotillomania may try to stop pulling their hair, but the compulsions and impulses are often too strong to ignore.
 It's estimated that less than 2% of people live with this disorder, which may be why many people aren’t aware of trichotillomania until they experience it firsthand.

-Though it is generally focused on pulling hair out from the scalp, eyebrows, or eyelids, trichotillomania can cause irresistible urges to pull of any kind of body hair.
-It's often important to watch for the signs and symptoms of this disorder because it may lead to serious consequences if left untreated for too long.
-Excessive hair-pulling can result in baldness, which may cause significant emotional distress and interfere with an individual’s ability to function.
+Though it is generally focused on pulling hair out from the scalp, eyebrows, or eyelids, trichotillomania can cause irresistible urges to pull out any kind of body hair.
+It's important to watch for the signs and symptoms of this disorder because it may lead to serious consequences if left untreated.
+Excessive hair-pulling can result in baldness, which may cause significant emotional distress, and untreated compulsions can also escalate into behaviors that even more significantly impact daily life.

-As a result, many people with trichotillomania may go to significant lengths to disguise their hair loss and other symptoms of the disorder, such as wearing false eyelashes or wigs, which can be a stressful and isolating experience.
+As a result, many people with trichotillomania may go to significant lengths to disguise their hair loss and other symptoms of the disorder, such as wearing false eyelashes or wigs, which can be a stressful experience as well.

 Hair loss and other symptoms of hair-pulling disorder